Trace Repeat

 Trace Repeat is a funk and soul band from Oakland, California.

 Background

 Trace Repeat was founded in early 2015 by co-band leaders Wesley Woo and Zach Hing, drummer Ben Peterson, and ex-member/saxophonist Adam Dietz.
 The band began as a side project immediately following Woo's first tour to South by Southwest as a solo artist.
-The remaining band members (Dan Wilson, David Kaiser-Jones, Noah Foley-Beining, and Khrizia Kamille) joined the band after the original four members recorded and shopped around its first early demos in 2015.
+The remaining band members (Dan Wilson, David Kaiser-Jones, Noah Foley-Beining, and Khrizia Kamille) joined the band after the original four members recorded and shopped around their first early demos in 2015.

 Founder and co-band leader Zach Hing parted ways with Trace Repeat in August 2018 due to personal differences.
 The band's recording and touring schedule continued uninterrupted with its five remaining members, and contributions from Zach Parkes (bass), Rei Otsuka (bass), and Shawn Miller (bass).

 In early 2019 the band officially announced Rei Otsuka as its permanent recording and touring bassist.